 Cherries have been traditionally consumed for their rich flavor - either sweet or tart, depending on the species - and their amazing medicinal benefits, many of them validated by modern scientific research.
 When it comes to healthcare, cherries are most commonly used for:

 Relieving pain and inflammation.
 Cherries have proven to be useful for treating painful health conditions, such as arthritis, lumbago, and gout.
-The daily consumption of half a pound (228 g) of cherries has shown to be very effective at preventing gout attacks.

 Other benefits of cherries are:

 Detoxing the body.
 Cherries help the body to get rid of toxic substances that tend to accumulate in major organs, such as the gallbladder and the liver, hence improving their function.

 Improving dental health.
 Drinking cherry juice can prevent tooth decay by reducing the accumulation of plaque.

 Additionally, both tart and sweet cherries are consumed for their nutritional value.
 They are rich in calcium, phosphorus, magnesium, and potassium as well as vitamins A and C, among other phytonutrients with a strong antioxidant activity.
 These antioxidants play an important role in protecting the cells from oxidative stress and reducing the risk of heart diseases, thus preventing the development of serious illnesses.

 Cherries are rich in anthocyanidins, powerful flavonoids capable of blocking the enzymes responsible for sending “pain messages” to the cells, with analgesic effects comparable to those of ibuprofen and naproxen.1,2